VilleOlof/MineGuessr/README.md

 These screenshots can be taken ingame with mods like *[Panoramica](https://modrinth.com/mod/panoramica)*
 Screenshots should also be taken with minimal resourcepacks and effects.
+Theres a resourcepack in the repo called `no-effect-icons` that removes all status effect icons.

 ### **Map Proxy**
 > [!IMPORTANT]